minecraft-linux/minecraft-linux.github.io/troubleshooting.rst

 - **Arch:** Make sure :code:`lib32-libpulse` and :code:`lib32-alsa-plugins` are installed on your system.
 - **Other distros:** Make sure to install alsa (asound) and/or pulseaudio depending on your system configuration.

+Please note that the in-game Music is downloaded separately as a free item in the Marketplace.

 .. _updating_the_launcher:

 Updating the launcher